 How much will my education cost?

 The cost of a bachelor’s degree in social work (BSW) varies depending upon the type of institution you attend.
-According to College Board’s Trends in College Pricing 2015-2016, the average annual cost* for a four-year, public institution runs around $9,400 for in-state tuition and $23,400 for out-of-state tuition.
+According to College Board’s Trends in College Pricing 2017-18, the average annual cost* for a four-year, public institution runs around $9,970 per year for in-state tuition.